nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/JIRA.md

 3. when using Git-Flow, you are not pushing into a *feature* branch or a *hotfix* branch (SmartGit will ask you whether to resolve such commits when **Finishing** the feature or hotfix, i.e. integrating the commits into `develop` or `master`).

-4. The issue is actually *resolvable* (or more precisely: there is at least one *Transition* available which puts the issue into a
+4. The issue is actually *resolvable* (or more precisely: there is at least one *Transition* available which puts the issue into a *resolved* state.
-   *resolved* state.
    Note that, this is usually not the case for all issues, especially not for issues which are already resolved/closed.

 #### Example

-> In Jira's "classic workflow", an issue which is *in progress* can be
+> In Jira's "classic workflow", an issue which is *in progress* can be *resolved* or *closed*.
-> *resolved* or *closed*.
-Hence, for such issues which are mentioned in a
-> commit message, SmartGit will offer both resolutions, because these are
-> reasonable transitions when pushing a commit.
+> Hence, when issues in these states are mentioned in a commit message, SmartGit will to resolve these issues, as these are reasonable transitions when pushing a commit.
 >
 > On the other hand, every *resolved* or *closed* issue can be *reopened*.
-> For such issues which are mentioned in a commit message, SmartGit will
-> not offer any resolution.
+> For such issues which are mentioned in a commit message, SmartGit will not offer any resolution.

 #### Info

-> You can disable the Resolve-check by configuring `jira.resolveOnPush` in the Preferences, section **Low-Level Properties**.
+> You can disable the Resolve-check by configuring `jira.resolveOnPush` in the **Preferences**, section [**Low-Level Properties**](../GUI/AdvancedSettings/Low-Level-Properties.md).

 ### Custom workflows

 For the detection of *resolvable* issues, SmartGit supports the common default Jira workflows.
 If you are using a custom workflow, you probably have to tell SmartGit about *resolvable* states, using [low-level properties](../GUI/AdvancedSettings/System-Properties.md).

 #### Note

-> SmartGit will only offer resolution of issues if your Jira credentials
+> SmartGit will only offer resolution of issues if your Jira credentials are properly configured.
-> are properly configured.
-To ensure this, invoke **Select from Jira** and
-> enter your credentials these.
+> To ensure this, invoke **Select from Jira** and enter your credentials these.
-> You can completely disable this functionality using [low-level properties](../GUI/AdvancedSettings/System-Properties.md).
+> You can completely disable this functionality using [low-level properties](../GUI/AdvancedSettings/Low-Level-Properties.md).

 ## Support for 'commit.template'